 - If bearing down is necessary, do so gently, as if releasing gas or having an easy bowel movement.

 Last, it's important to address the claims made in the article about the regulation of menstrual cups.
 Due to the momentum being gained within the world of sustainable period care, there are now hundreds of cup brands available to consumers online, and many of them are not regulated by health agencies in their country of origin.

 Because cups are medical devices, it is important to ensure that any cup you purchase is certified by a reputable governing body.
-For example, Saalt is FDA registered and compliant.
+For example, Saalt is FDA registered and compliant and Health Canada approved.
 This means that we are continually working to ensure the safety and efficacy of our products, as well as the educational resources we provide.

 Every body is uniquely beautiful and different, and we love that the conversation around sustainable period care continues to push us to learn how to care for our bodies in a healthier way.

 Have a question you'd like answered on our blog?
 We'd love to hear it at firstname.lastname@example.org.